derivado29/Primesigmoid_PrimeTanhGate_Implementation/README.md

-# Primesigmoid_PrimeTanhGate_Implementation
-Official implementation and experimental code for the PrimeSigmoid and PrimeTanhGate models proposed in the paper "Mitigating the Saturation Gap: Inverse Prime-Density Scaling for High-Stakes Probabilistic Modeling".
 # Mitigating the Saturation Gap: Inverse Prime-Density Scaling for High-Stakes Probabilistic Modeling

 **Authors:** Jaime Aguilar Ortiz & Manuel Francisco Gutierrez Salinas